Generlate/Handbook/company/strategy/index.md

 We will measure this by:

 -   Number of daily active users
--   Number of times EelBlue is used per day
+-   Number of times Generlate is used per day

 #### How we're going to do this